 The smaller buffer under continuous maize suggests that the risk of negatively impacting groundwater quality in continuous maize is much greater than in a maize-soybean rotation.

 After conducting a state-wide survey, Sellars et al. [69] reported that 67% of fields in Illinois received N fertilizer rates that exceeded the AONR.
-Combining their findings with our own can provide a sense of the potential impact replacing continuous maize with a maize-soybean rotation can have on NO3-N leaching in the U.S. Midwest.
-Assuming that statistic is consistent across cropping systems and states (i.e. 67% of all continuous/rotated maize in the U.S. Midwest receives too much N), changing from continuous maize to rotated maize could greatly reduce the leaching from around 5 million hectares (16%) of cropland across the U.S. Midwest.
+Combining their findings with our own demonstrates the potential impact replacing continuous maize with a maize-soybean rotation can have on NO3-N leaching in the U.S. Midwest.
+Assuming that statistic from Illinois is consistent across cropping systems and states (i.e. 67% of all continuous/rotated maize in the U.S. Midwest receives too much N), changing from continuous maize to rotated maize could greatly reduce the leaching from around 5 million hectares (16%) of cropland across the U.S. Midwest.
 A larger buffer between the AONR and breakpoint can reduce the risk that fertilizer over-application leads to groundwater contamination.

 This cropping system approach to reducing N leaching is an inexpensive but effective N leaching-mitigating strategy [70].
 Nevertheless, there is room for improvement as there has been very little research on what might be a more desirable rotation crop in simple U.S. Midwestern two-crop rotations from a leaching perspective.